zudello/zudello-knowledge-base/Knowledge Base/2 Managing your account/Setting your default team.md

 1. Follow the steps above to remove the user's default team
 2. Follow the steps above to set a user's default team

 Your changes will take effect immediately.
-The next time you log into Zudello, you'll automatically access your default team.
+The next time you log in to Zudello, you'll automatically access your default team.

 ## Need help?